Guild Hall

 Blackboard Architecture

-- Incremental refinement (partial solutions accumulate)
+- Incremental refinement (partial solutions accumulate over time)

-- Flexible participation (add/remove agents without rewiring)
+- Flexible participation (add or remove agents without rewiring)

-Contrast with hierarchical (Mayor) model:
+Contrast with the hierarchical model Gastown uses:

 | Hierarchical | Blackboard |